John Farquharson (Jesuit): Later life and death

-The Farquharson brothers reportedly settled at the Scots College in Douai, where, according to historian A.S.
-MacWilliam, surviving letters reveal that the Rector, Fr.
-Crookshank, desperately wanted to be rid of them.
-John Farquharson remained in Douai, until, according to a 19 July 1748 letter from Fr.
-Crookshank to the General, he departed France to return to Scotland and his mission in Strathglass on 5 July 1748.
-However, after a brief time in Scotland he again returned to France.
-After King Louis XV's suppression of the Jesuits within the Kingdom of France in 1763, Farquharson, who was a man, "of elegant manners, and much respected by everyone", was temporarily protected from arrest and expulsion by the local population of Douai and by the Parlement of the County of Artois, who refused to enforce the King's decree.
-Eventually, the Jesuits had to move the College to Dinant, in what was then the independent Prince-Bishopric of Liège, but it was only a temporary respite and in 1773, when Fr.
-Farquharson was 74 years of age, Pope Clement XIV declared the Jesuits dissolved and the College in Dinant was also required to close.
-Farqhuarson returned to Scotland once again, where Jesuit priests continued to serve in the Highland and Lowland Districts despite the suppression, in 1773 and lived principally in the valley of Braemar, while serving as chaplain and spiritual director to his nephew, the Laird of Inverey and Balmoral.
-After he died at Balmoral Castle on 13 October 1782, Bishop John Geddes eulogized Fr.
-John Farquharson as, "a man of primitive simplicity and exemplary virtue."
+The Farquharson brothers reportedly settled at the Scots College in Douai, where surviving letters reveal that the rector, Crookshank, desperately wanted to be rid of them.
+John Farquharson remained in Douai, until, according to a 19 July 1748 letter from Crookshank to the general, he departed France to return to Scotland and his mission in Strathglass on 5 July 1748.
+After a brief time in Scotland he again returned to France.
+After king Louis XV's suppression of the Jesuits within the Kingdom of France in 1763, Farquharson, who was a man "of elegant manners, and much respected by everyone", was temporarily protected from arrest and expulsion by the local population of Douai and by the Parlement of the County of Artois, who refused to enforce the king's decree.
+Eventually, the Jesuits had to move the college to Dinant, in what was then the independent Prince-Bishopric of Liège, but it was only a temporary respite and in 1773, when Farquharson was 74 years of age, Pope Clement XIV declared the Jesuits dissolved and the college in Dinant was also required to close.
+Farqhuarson returned to Scotland once again, where Jesuit priests continued to serve in the Highland and Lowland districts despite the suppression, in 1773 and lived principally in the valley of Braemar, while serving as chaplain and spiritual director to his nephew, the laird of Inverey and Balmoral.
+After he died at Balmoral Castle on 13 October 1782, bishop John Geddes eulogized John Farquharson as, "a man of primitive simplicity and exemplary virtue."
 He lies buried in the churchyard at Castletown, in what is now part of the village of Braemar.

 Poetry and oral work

 In response to the Ossianic controversy, Farquharson transcribed an immense manuscript collection of local oral literature and oral poetry.
-The manuscript reportedly included many tales from the Fenian Cycle of Scottish mythology; every work of oral poetry that appeared in Ossian were reportedly in this collection, and other verses about the Fianna never collected, translated, or adapted by James Macpherson and which Fr.
-Farquharson considered, in many cases, to be greatly superior to anything in print.
+The manuscript reportedly included many tales from the Fenian Cycle of Scottish mythology; every work of oral poetry that appeared in Ossian were reportedly in this collection, and other verses about the Fianna never collected, translated, or adapted by James Macpherson and which Farquharson considered, in many cases, to be greatly superior to anything in print.
 The manuscript in Farquharson's own handwriting was later described by his former students as, "in folio, large paper, about three inches thick, written close and in a small letter".
 It was donated in 1772 to the Scots College, Douai.
 Instead of being carefully preserved, however, the manuscript was used to light fires at the College by those unfamiliar with both the Gaelic language and the manuscript's great importance to Scottish Gaelic literature.